jxdones/stoat/README.md

 Built for anyone who lives in the terminal and wants database access that doesn't interrupt their flow.

 Built with [Bubbletea](https://github.com/charmbracelet/bubbletea) by Charmbracelet.

+## Features

+- Schema exploration — browse columns, indexes, constraints, and foreign keys in dedicated tabs without writing `PRAGMA` or `\d`
+- Inline SQL — run ad-hoc queries from a built-in query box; save snippets you reuse often
+- Open in `$EDITOR` — press `Ctrl+E` to write multi-line SQL in your editor; saves and runs on close
+- Vim-style navigation — `hjkl`, `gg`/`G`, count prefixes (`10j`), all the muscle memory you already have
+- Edit in place — press `Enter` on any cell to edit its value inline; confirm with `Enter`, cancel with `Esc`
+- Filter without SQL — narrow down loaded rows without rewriting your query
+- Themes — `default`, `dracula`, or `solarized`

+## Database support

+SQLite and PostgreSQL are supported.
+MariaDB is planned.

 ## Works with hosted databases